tasriyan/Knara.SourceGenerators.DesignPatterns/README.md

 3. Instruction on how to integrate the generator into your legacy project can be found in this [guide](./dotnet-legacy-guide.md)

 ### License
-All the projects in this repository are licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.
+MIT License.
+Copyright 2025 Tatyana Asriyan

 ---